 As of 2021, FatCow web hosting has an overall rating of 4.6/5 stars.
 In this FatCow review, I will test one of their web hosting plans based on performance, reliability, support, features, and pricing.
-If you want to know our thoughts, read on to find out.

 To get started, go to their website.

 I was greeted with this cute and colorful homepage.
-Here, you will see that FatCow is currently offering a promotional web hosting plan for only a limited time.
+Here, you will see that FatCow is offering a promotional web hosting plan for a limited time.
 To start, click the "Get Started" button.
 Keep in mind that by clicking "Get Started," you will be signing up for their shared hosting plans.
 However, if you wish to sign up for other FatCow web hosting services, you can find the options on the "Create a Site" tab.

-WordPress Blog - A high-performance WordPress Hosting
+WordPress Blog - A high-performance WordPress Hosting solution

 VPS Hosting - A high-performance VPS hosting service